ruricolist/serapeum/REFERENCE.md

     (assort '(1 2 1 2 1 2) :test #'<=)
     => '((1 1) (2 2 1 2))

+The default algorithm used by `assort` is, in the worst case, O(n) in the number of groups.
+If HASH is specified, then a hash table is used instead.
+However TEST must be acceptable as the `:test` argument to `make-hash-table`.

 [View source](sequences.lisp#L537)

 ### `(runs seq &key start end key test)`